 8.3.
-THEME 3: STRENGTHENING PARTNERSHIPS HOW IMPORTANT IS THIS THEME TO YOU? (dot matrix results from open house)
+THEME 3: STRENGTHENING PARTNERSHIPS

 This theme presents the need for community organizations and parents to work together to share their vision and resources in a way that shows youth that they are cared about and valued.

 8.3.1 COLLABORATION OF SERVICES